azer/functools/man/functools.1.markdown

 ### compose(*functions ...*)
-Combine *functions* in a new one, passing the result of each function to next one, from right to left.
+Combine *functions* in a new one, passing the result of each function to next one, from left to right.

     function cube(x){ return x*x*x };